Remote Desktop: An Overview and How It Works?

 They didn’t invest in collaboration technology that would help employees feel connected to the rest of the organization while working in isolation.
 Nor did most companies deploy tools that provide a frustration-free experience for connecting to IT resources from out of the office.
 At best, they gave their employees software like a Windows RDP client so they could log into their company workstations from home.

-As hybrid and remote working have become very possible realities, companies have begun investing more heavily in activities like virtual coffee breaks, which can help employees collaborate and engage with each other.
+As hybrid and remote working have become very possible realities, companies have begun investing more heavily in activities like virtual coffee breaks.
+And it can help employees collaborate and engage with each other.
 They have also implemented more user-friendly technologies, such as cloud desktops, which make it easier for employees to access the applications and data they need to do their jobs, no matter where they are located.

 Securing Remote IT Assets

-This means that, going forward, it will become critical to secure the infrastructure and software that employees use to work remotely.
+Going forward, it will become critical to secure the infrastructure and software that employees use to work remotely.
 Centralizing desktop environments in the cloud is one way to do this.
-When workstations run virtually inside secure cloud environments, data and applications never have to leave the cloud, which significantly reduces exposure to potential attack.
+When workstations run virtually inside secure cloud environments, data and applications never have to leave the cloud.
+It significantly reduces exposure to potential attack.

 Supporting Peripheral Devices